- Overview

 - Know Before You Go

 Namibia hosts superlative scenery, a dramatic arid landscape of great beauty.
-Along the route for our Namibia nature tour, we witness massive red dunes, fanciful granite outcrops, an isolated, iconic inselberg (the Brandburg), and colonial Swakopmund on the scenic coast.
-We find an array of arid-land birds, many not found in other parts of Africa.
+Along our route we witness massive red dunes, fanciful granite outcrops, isolated, iconic inselbergs, colonial Swakopmund on the scenic coast, and world-renowned Etosha National Park.
+We also find a wonderful array of arid-land birds, many not found in other parts of Africa.

 The Namib is the oldest desert in the world, with oases for a rich and sometimes odd array of mammal, plant, and birdlife.
-Elephant, Oryx, Blesbok, hornbills, Rockrunner, Herero Chat, Dune Lark, numerous birds of prey and more await!
+Elephant, Oryx, Blesbok, hornbills, Rockrunner, Herero Chat, Dune Lark, numerous birds of prey, and more await!
 Highlights also include time at the vivid red dunes of Sossusvlei, which contrast coastal Walvis Bay and the rugged Erongo Mountains.
-We immerse in this treasured landscape on our Namibia wildlife tour.

 Tour Highlights

-- Experience the Namib, the world’s oldest desert, famous for massive red dunes at Sossusvlei
+- Discover the Namib, the world’s oldest desert, famous for massive red dunes at Sossusvlei

 - Look for signature bird species such as Rockrunner, Herero Chat, Hartlaub’s Spurfowl, and Dune Lark